mdnapo/shopware-angular-plugin/frontend/README.md

 ## Deploy to plugin

 To deploy a new build to the Shopware plugin use the following command: npm run deploy-to-plugin.

+## Local development

+When developing locally you can use the local express server by running "nodemon" inside the frontend/server folder.